 Acting Chief Deputy/Director of Communications

-Leticia Rhi Buckley most recently served as Acting Executive Director for the agency.
+Leticia Buckley most recently served as Acting Executive Director for the agency.
 Ms. Buckley spearheaded a countywide initiative to improve equity and inclusion within L.A.
 County arts and culture organizations, and is currently guiding the implementation phase of the Initiative for the County.
 She joined the Arts Commission in 2012 as Director of Communications implementing a strategic and integrated approach to communications, developing internal and external policies, standards and narrative.
-Ms. Buckley is a fellow of the Leadership L.A. program and serves on the L.A.
-Tourism Marketing Committee.
-Ms. Buckley received her B.A. in political science from Loyola Marymount University (LMU), and is actively involved with LMU’s Latino Alumni Association.
+Ms. Buckley is a fellow of the Southern California Leadership Network Leadership L.A. program and serves on the L.A.
+Convention and Tourism Board Marketing Committee.
+She received her B.A. in political science from Loyola Marymount University (LMU), and is actively involved with LMU’s Latino Alumni Association.

 Director of Grants and Professional Development